weberBen/Automatic_differentiation/Readme.md

 mycos(4)
 ```

-The `compute` method is used for the forward mode and for computing the value of the function when evaluting it.
+The `compute` method is used for the forward mode and for computing the value of the function when evaluating it.
 The `derivative` is for the backward mode.

-## Extension of the lib
+## Extending the lib

-The lib currently accepts only scalar function but by using `numpy` for each standars functions we can evalute scalar field functions :
+The lib currently accepts only scalar functions, but by using `numpy` for each standars functions we can evaluate scalar field functions :

 ```Python
 import numpy as np